matthewcondit/charts/README.md

-Here's a good README file that you can use for your Helm repository:

----

 # Helm Repository for Custom Applications

 Welcome to my Helm repository!
 This repository contains Helm charts for various applications where I couldn't find reliable sources elsewhere.
 These charts are free to use for anyone who needs them, and contributions are always welcome.